Tony Romo Trade Rumors Dead Again? Cowboys To Release Romo, Texans Could Sign

 After Tony Romo trade rumors started up again a few days ago, it now appears that the Dallas Cowboys will release the former NFL Pro Bowl quarterback.
 While nothing has been made official just yet, it appears that it’s the move the team will make based on the lack of trade options available.
 It also will allow Romo to play for the team he chooses to sign with or to retire and find another line of work if he decides football is no longer part of his plans.
-However, an end to all of the Romo rumors may not end anytime soon based on recent reports.
+However, an end to all of the Romo rumors may not come anytime soon based on recent reports.

-The Sporting News reported on Saturday that ESPN‘s Adam Schefter broke the Romo news, saying it would be a “major upset” if Dallas were able to trade Romo to another team.
+Sporting News reported on Saturday that ESPN‘s Adam Schefter broke the Romo news, saying it would be a “major upset” if Dallas were able to trade Romo to another team.
 When the Cowboys release Romo, it will help them to save $5.1 million against the salary cap.
 The team had originally been fielding trade offers because the organization realized that the Houston Texans and Denver Broncos both had a strong interest in acquiring Romo for their team.

 Based on recent trade moves, the Houston Texans seem like they could be a frontrunner to land Romo.
 The team traded away their starting quarterback Brock Osweiler to the Cleveland Browns along with a 2017 fourth-round pick and 2018 second-round pick in the NFL Draft.
 In exchange, the Texans picked up the Browns’ fourth-round pick this year and also freed up the space to sign the veteran Romo to their team.